 - Traumatic cataracts can develop after an eye injury.

-Cataract Correction Technology
+Cataract Surgery Technology

 Are you looking for the newest and best technology in Cataract Surgery?
 Look no further, cause Northwest Eye has it!
-Through our unique Advanced Refractive Packages we can provide you with the technology you need to obtain the vision outcome of your choice.
-At Northwest Eye we offer laser-assisted cataract surgery using our LensAR femto-second laser.
+Through our unique advanced refractive packages, we can provide you with the technology you need to obtain the vision outcome of your choice.
+At Northwest Eye, we offer laser-assisted cataract surgery using our LensAR femtosecond laser.
 We also offer all of the available intraocular lens (IOL) technologies including the new TECNIS® Symfony IOL.

 Click or Call to schedule an appt or speak with our Specialty Center Consultant to learn more about the amazing options we provide at Northwest Eye!